Reymlgz/Simply-Weather-Progressive-Web-App/README.md

 # More Info

-If you want to know more about **PWA** visit https://web.dev/articles/what-are-pwas for more info.
+If you want to know more about **PWAs** visit https://web.dev/articles/what-are-pwas for more info.